ing-MARWA/SRGAN/README.md

 ## VGG19
 A pre-trained VGG19 model is used to extract feature representations from both the real and generated images.
 This helps the generator focus not just on pixel-level accuracy but also on producing perceptually realistic images.
 The VGG19 model is loaded up to the 17th layer for feature extraction.

 ## Dependencies
-Make sure you have the following libraries installed:

-## Dependencies